Zekumoru/breviax-api/README.md

-# WhisperX API: An Audio Transcription and Summarization API
+# BreviaX API: An Audio Transcription and Summarization API

-A NodeJS backend API which processes audio files by transcribing them using WhisperX which is run locally and then generating a concise summary using OpenAI's GPT-4o mini model.
+BreviaX is a NodeJS backend API which processes audio files by transcribing them using WhisperX which is run locally and then generating a concise summary using OpenAI's GPT-4o mini model.

 > [WARNING]: This project is in its prototype stage.
 The current code will be completely replaced in the future with a new design and structure.
 This prototype is intended to demonstrate the potential of the API and does not reflect the final implementation.